rjft/bootstrap/existing/README.md

-## Bootstrapping an empty existing cluster
+# Bootstrapping from an Empty Existing Cluster

 This will guide teams new to kubernetes how to setup a fresh cluster with what's needed to install your instance of the Plural console.
 There are three main things we're going to try to get into this cluster: